 - You will be WBAT (weight bearing as tolerated).
 Use crutches as needed after surgery to maintain a normal gait.
-Let pain be your guide. - Please walk with your foot flat and mimic normal gait. - You may begin to progress your weight bearing slowly as directed by your therapist, unless you undergo a microfracture, cartilage procedure or meniscus repair procedure (this will delay the time until you may begin full weight bearing, typically maintaining PWB for a total of 6 weeks following surgery). - Getting off the crutches takes each patient a different amount of time. - Don't try to rush yourself to get off the crutches.
+Let pain be your guide. - Please walk with your foot flat and mimic normal gait. - You may begin to progress your weight bearing slowly as you feel comfortable, unless you undergo a microfracture or cartilage procedure (this will delay the time until you may begin full weight bearing, typically maintaining PWB for a total of 6 weeks following surgery). - Getting off the crutches takes each patient a different amount of time.